Mt Takao with children, Mt Takao cable car, Autumn Leaves Mt Takao and Mt Takao New Year Information

 Takao-san is popular all year round, but it has boom periods which are mainly New Year’s, Cherry Blossom season, peak of summer (to escape the heat) and Autumn leaves season.
 Another thing that draws people to Mt Takao is that sometimes you can see Diamond Fuji from the Momiji viewing deck of Mt Takao, an opportunity is coming up this month in fact.
 Diamond Fuji is estimated to be viewable around 4.15 pm on December 17th and possibly a day or two either side of that.

-There are three main incentives to do this:
+There are three main incentives to do this in a regular year:

-- to see the first sunrise of the year, which is generally around 6.48 am
+- to see the first sunrise of the year, which is generally around 6.48 am.
+The Geikosai “the festival to welcome the light” is performed at Yakuo-in, the temple atop of Mt Takao.

-- to see Mt Fuji for the first time in the year (weather permitting of course) and
+- you can see Mt Fuji for the first time in the year (weather permitting of course) and

 This temple also follows the traditional custom of gonging the Temples Gong 108 times to dispel evil.
 The Keio Takao San hot spring is open over New Year’s, but from January 1st to 3rd they charge an extra 200 yen, so 1,200 yen per person.